canonical/hotsos/defs/README.md

 ```

 #### requires
-Defines one or more requirements with a pass/fail result.
-Typically used a way
+Defines a set of requirements with a pass/fail result.
-to determine whether or not to run a check.

 If the result is based on the outcome of more than one requirement they
 must be grouped using logical operators used to determine the result of each
 group.
 The result of all groups are ANDed together to get the final result for
 *passes*.

+An optional *depends-on* field is provided to allow for a requirement to be
+defined as a condition on which to run the other checks.

 format